-Wilson Electronics has been manufacturing vehicle cell phone signal boosters for many years, but recent developments have made their vehicle cellular amplifiers even more practical, as well as improved the booster’s end performance.
+Wilson Electronics has been manufacturing vehicle cell phone signal boosters for many years, but recent developments have made their vehicle cellular amplifiers even more practical, as well as improved the booster’s end performance for increasing cell signal.

 1. Widespread implementation of Bluetooth vehicle technology.